opendri/opendri.github.com/guide/chapter5.md

 <h4>Phase Summary</h4>
 <ul>
 <li>Timeline: 3-12 months</li>
-<li>Costs: $$</li>
+<li>Costs: ?</li>
 </ul>
 </div>

 Turning the design into the first pilot often takes 1-6 months of work.
 The Design team will spend time building consensus among the partners, writing concept notes and terms of reference that require several organizations (and several departments within those organizations) to come to agreement and release funding.
 Once funding flows, however, work in the field can lead to relatively fast outputs.

-The piloting phase builds the first instances of a data catalogue, collects the first participatory mapping data, and (context permitting) may allow government officials to apply the new data to initial impact models of known hazards.
+The piloting phase builds the first instances of a data catalogue, collects the first participatory mapping data, and (context permitting) may allow government officials to apply the new data to initial impact models.

-The Pilot Management Team should include several experts:
+The Pilot Management Team often includes three experts:

 * **OpenDRI Lead**: an expert manager of the integration of various tactics into a comprehensive strategy around DRM data collection and curation.
+* **Community Mapping Lead**: an expert in the implementation of community mapping methods for the collection of exposure data.
 * **Open Data Catalogue Specialist**: an expert in the technical mechanisms of collecting and cleansing data from government ministries and community mapping efforts into a comprehensive data catalogue.
-This expert will have skills to train local officials in the deploment of an OpenGeo GeoNode or the use of existing ESRI GeoPortal as data catalogue.
+This expert will have skills to train local officials in the deployment of an OpenGeo GeoNode or the use of existing ESRI GeoPortal as data catalogue.
-* **Community Mapping Lead**: an expert in the implementation of community mapping methods for the collection of exposure data.

 ***

-## 1. Open Government Risk Data
+## Data Catalogue

 If OpenDRI is working with the client government on a Open Government Risk Data initiative, the OpenDRI data catalogue lead will identify consultants to partner with client on a campaign to collect, co-map, cleanse, and analyze new data around the DRM cycle.
 These consultants may be government officials or may be outside experts.
 In either case, they will learn how to prepare existing data for release and management the data catalogue as a sustainable resource.